TIBCOSoftware/tci-flogo/samples/app-dev/Connectors/Miscellaneous/Googledocsandsheets/Googlesheets/readme.md

 ### The Connection

-You must create a Google connection before you can use the TIBCO Flogo® Connector for Google Sheets connector.
 The Google connection contains all the parameters required to connect to your Google account.
 The Google connection is used by all the activities in the Google Sheets category.

-When you import the app you need to provide the Service Account Key and click on save button to establish the connection.
+When you import the app, click on save button to establish the connection.

 ![The connection](../../../../import-screenshots/google_sheets_screenshots/5.png)

 ### The Flow

-If you go inside the app, you can see in flow we have 5 activities (Copy,Create,Get,Delete and Update) that perform some operations.
+If you go inside the app, you can see in flow we have 4 activities (Copy,Get,Clear and Update) that perform some operations.
 Also in flow we have Log Message and Return Activity for getting the output.

 ![Sample Response](../../../../import-screenshots/google_sheets_screenshots/6.png)